-The amount of good movies based on video games can be counted on one hand, even if that hand has lost a couple fingers due to poor fireworks handling, but director Brad Peyton teams up with Dwayne “The Rock” Johnson to give us a balls-to-the-wall action movie that is easily one of the best in the genre.
-Make no mistake Rampage is an incredibly silly and over-the-top action flick, but it’s also incredibly fun and despite any “Check your brain at the door” comments you may hear from some people, I assure you this film knows exactly what its doing.
+The number of good movies based on video games can be counted on one hand, even if that hand has lost a couple of fingers due to poor fireworks handling, but director Brad Peyton teams up with Dwayne “The Rock” Johnson to give us a balls-to-the-wall action movie that is easily one of the best and goofiest examples of the genre.
+Make no mistake Rampage is an incredibly silly and over-the-top action flick, but it’s also incredibly fun and despite any “Check your brain at the door” comments you may hear from some people, I assure you this film knows exactly what it’s doing.

 The basic premise of this movie is that an evil corporation called Energyne has been experimenting with genetic editing, something most countries have made illegal, and to keep their mad science secret they put their laboratory in orbit aboard a research space station.
 When one of their experiments kills the entire crew, destroying the space station in the process, some of that wonderful mad science plummets to the Earth where it comes in contact with three animals.
 One of these hapless creatures is an albino gorilla named George who is lucky enough to be friends with Davis Okoye (Dwayne Johnson), a former US Army Special Forces soldier and member of an anti-poaching unit who now spends his days as a primatologist at the San Diego wildlife preserve.